 Video editors and other creative professionals will appreciate the four times the pixel density of these monitors compared to 1080p panels.
 So if you need a monitor for editing video or performing other graphics-intensive tasks, a monitor with a resolution of 3840 x 21604K Ultra HD is a good choice.

-However, if you don’t need the extra pixels and you’re looking for a monitor primarily for gaming or other general use, a 1080p model will likely be a better option.
+However, if you don’t need the extra pixels and you’re looking for a monitor primarily for gaming or other general use, a 1080p model is likely a better option.
+We hope it answered your question, “can you play games at 1080p on a 4k monitor?”

 Also Read: Is A 5ms Monitor Good For Gaming?